Economy of Iraq: Industry

-Traditionally, most of Iraq's manufacturing activity has been closely connected to the oil industry.
+Since 1974, after the government took direct control of Iraq’s largest private oil production operations, Mosul Oil and Basra Oil, most of Iraq's manufacturing activity has been closely connected to the oil industry.
 The major industries in that category have been petroleum refining and the manufacture of chemicals and fertilizers.
 Before 2003, diversification was hindered by limitations on privatization and the effects of the international sanctions of the 1990s.
 Since 2003, security problems have blocked efforts to establish new enterprises.
 The construction industry is an exception; in 2000 cement was the only major industrial product not based on hydrocarbons.
 The construction industry has profited from the need to rebuild after Iraq's several wars.
 In the 1990s, the industry benefited from government funding of extensive infrastructure and housing projects and elaborate palace complexes.

+Automobile industry

+Iraq has a growing automotive industry, which is mostly concentrated in Baghdad, Babylon and Erbil.
+According to the prime minister's economic advisor Mazhar Mohammed Salih, there are 9 million registered vehicles in Iraq.
+Iraq imports approximately 200,000 cars annually from international companies, most notably Iranian, European, Japanese, Korean, Chinese, and American manufacturers.
+He has emphasized that the presence of production facilities for international companies in Iraq would reduce the percentage of car imports from abroad by approximately 10%.

+Al-Sadeq Group manages numerous automotive manufacturing plants across the country, mostly concentrated around the Babylon governorate.
+The brands include Chery, FAW Group and Renault Trucks, with an upcoming factory for Bestune.
+The Chery facility in Iraq covers an area of 30000 m2, manufacture passenger cars having annual production capacity of 30,000 cars and employ 750 people directly and 5,000 people directly.
+It has also activated separate battery, tire, oil and plastic factory, which would act as ancillaries.
+Al-Sadeq's factory for FAW Group in the Babylon governorate spread across an area of 11000 m2, manufacturing passenger cars with an annual capacity of 25,000 cars.
+Al-Sadeq also operates an assembly for Renault Trucks in Iraq, which has an assembling capacity of 10 trucks daily.
+The group has also planned to construct a new plant for Bestune, which would expand its presence in Iraq and create more opportunities in the region.